Ibaad-AhmedAjaz/Ibaad-AhmedAjaz/README.md

 ## About Me

-I work as an Support Analyst with experience supporting enterprise SaaS and HCM applications.
+I work as a Support Analyst with experience supporting enterprise SaaS and HCM applications.

 My work involves:
 - Investigating production issues using SQL, Splunk logs, REST APIs, and application data